qwshen/agentic-rag-framework/README.md

 }
 ```

-The indexing process contains 3 steps - loading, splitting and indexing.
+In the configuration, an indexing process consists of three steps: loading, splitting, and indexing.
+Multiple indexing processes can be defined, each handling different document formats from different sources and persisting the results to separate vector stores.

 #### 3.1 Loading
 The loading step is to load documents from varous source locations.
 Upon for the formats of source documents, different act loader can be used.
 For details of various langchain document loaders, please check [here](https://docs.langchain.com/oss/javascript/integrations/providers/all_providers#document-loaders).